 We encourage you to learn more about the 1967 Referendum.
 You can find out more at the Australian Institute of Aboriginal and Torres Strait Islander Studies and Australians Together website.

-The theme for 2021 National Reconciliation Week is "More than a word.
-Reconciliation takes action".
+The theme for 2022 National Reconciliation Week is "Be Brave.
+Make Change."

 Speak up for languages